Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 Searches Per Month

-If few people are using a keyword to search for something, that keyword has very little value.
+If a few people use a keyword to search for something, that keyword has very little value.
 Your website won’t ever be returned in search results if you use keywords no one is searching for.

 Type in a keyword you plan to use for SEO.
 If you see a lot of ads for that keyword, you know it has a lot of competition.